 Miss Paul has received critical acclaim for her appearances with orchestras in the United States and Europe, where her interpretations of both standard repertoire and twentieth-century piano concertos have garnered consistent critical praise.

 Summer programs at which Ms. Paul has taught include the Prague International Master Classes, The Institute for Strings, and the Vienna International Piano Academy.
 She has presented masterclasses in Europe, the People’s Republic of China, Turkey, South Korea, and throughout the United States.
 Pamela Mia Paul received the doctor of musical arts, master of music, and bachelor of music degrees from the Juilliard School.
-Dr. Paul has been selected as one of five judges for the international screening jury of the 2017 Van Cliburn International Piano competition and will be traveling around the world in early 2017 to audition prospective contestants in this renowned competition.
+Dr. Paul was selected as one of five judges for the international screening jury of the 2017 Van Cliburn International Piano Competition.

 She is currently regents professor of piano at the University of North Texas and is a Steinway artist.